Evidence Level

 1

-Pantethine for Dyslipidemia — Multicenter RCT
+Pantethine for Dyslipidemia — Multicenter Clinical Trial

 120 dyslipidemic patients.

 Pantethine reduced total cholesterol (~-19%), LDL (~-21%), triglycerides (~-37%), and elevated HDL (~+8%) vs placebo.
-CRITICAL CONTEXT: these are OLDER trials in the pre-statin era.
+Critical context: these are older trials in the pre-statin era.
 Modern lipid management uses statins (30-60% LDL reduction) plus ezetimibe, PCSK9 inhibitors, bempedoic acid.
-Pantethine is NOT comparable to evidence-based pharmaceutical lipid therapy for high-risk patients.
+Pantethine is not comparable to evidence-based pharmaceutical lipid therapy for high-risk patients.

 2